Readings for Academics

 Kregel, J., & Tomiyasu, Y. (1994).
 Employers’ attitudes toward workers with disabilities: Effect of the Americans with Disabilities Act.
 Journal of Vocational Rehabilitation, 4(3), 165-173.

 - This article provides findings from a series of structured interviews with 170 randomly selected employers to assess attitudes, knowledge about the ADA and experiences with individuals with disabilities.
 Employers spoke of their need to respond to the flexibility needed to accommodate employees for both the ADA and Family Medical Leave Act.

-MacDonald-Wilson, K. L., Crean, T., Abramson, L., Fishbein, S. & Miller, N. (in press) An investigation of reasonable workplace accommodations for people with psychiatric disabilities: Quantitative findings from a multi-site study.
+MacDonald-Wilson, K. L., Crean, T., Abramson, L., Fishbein, S., & Miller, N. (2002).
+An investigation of reasonable workplace accommodations for people with psychiatric disabilities: Quantitative findings from a multi-site study.
 Monograph, Center for Psychiatric Rehabilitation, Boston University.
-Available from: Publications, Center for Psychiatric Rehabilitation, 930 Commonwealth Avenue, Boston, MA 02215, (617)353-3549, /.

 - This study reports on the findings of the 322 accommodations developed for 194 employees in supported employment jobs with 209 employers.
 This study analyzed the characteristics of the employees, the employers and the service providers, as well as information about the frequency and the types of the accommodations used, direct and indirect costs of the accommodations and the functional limitations of the employees.